-The Board proposed the current operating fee methodology in 1979, after Congress passed the Financial Institutions Regulatory and Interest Rate Control Act of 1978.
-22 This legislation permitted the Board to consolidate previously separate chartering, supervision, and examination fees into a single operating fee, charged "in accordance with schedules, and for time periods, as determined by the Board, in an amount necessary to offset the expenses of the Administration at a rate consistent with a credit union's ability to pay."
-23 In combination with a proposed change to § 701.6 of the NCUA's regulations in 1979, the Board proposed an initial fee schedule in the Federal Register, including rates for 12 asset tiers.
-24 It later published a final rule in the Federal Register, which included a finalized fee schedule for 1979.25
+periods, as determined by the Board, in an amount necessary to offset the expenses of the Administration at a rate consistent with a credit union's ability to pay."
+In combination with a proposed change to § 701.6 of the NCUA's regulations in 1979, the Board proposed an initial fee schedule in the Federal Register, including rates for 12 asset tiers.
+It later published a final rule in the Federal Register, which included a finalized fee schedule for 1979.

-On four additional occasions, the Board has requested comments on potential changes to the operating fee schedule through a Federal Register notice, independent of any changes to 12 CFR 701.6.
+On four additional occasions prior to the July 2020 notice, the Board had requested comments on potential changes to the operating fee schedule through a Federal Register notice, independent of any changes to 12 CFR 701.6.
 First, in 1990, the Board provided notice to the public that it was considering consolidating the operating fee schedule from 14 asset tiers to two asset tiers, retaining an exemption for FCUs under \$50,000 in assets and implementing a \$100 minimum fee.
-26 Second, in 1992, the Board requested comments on a plan to limit operating fees to the first \$1 billion of each FCU's assets.
-27 Third, in 1995, the Board requested comments on a plan to restructure the operating fee schedule for natural person FCUs, to exempt FCUs with assets of \$500,000 or less based on concern about small FCUs' ability to pay the fees.
-28 The Board also requested
+Second, in 1992, the Board requested comments on a plan to limit operating fees to the first \$1 billion of each FCU's assets.
+Third, in 1995, the Board requested comments on a plan to restructure the operating fee schedule for natural person FCUs, to exempt FCUs with assets of \$500,000 or less based on concern about small FCUs' ability to pay the fees.
+The Board also requested comments on imposing a minimum fee of \$100 on all natural person FCUs with assets over \$500,000 but less than or equal to \$750,000.